Skip to content

 June 17, 2022, 2:35 pm | Read time: 6 minutes

 The bedroom should be a retreat that effectively contributes to restful sleep.
-To achieve this, it’s worth keeping the room’s design intentionally simple.
-Here are our seven tips for creating a minimalist bedroom.
+To achieve this, it’s worth keeping the room’s design deliberately simple.
+Our 7 tips for a minimally furnished bedroom reveal how to do this.

-Without a doubt, the bedroom should be a place of peace and relaxation.
-After all, we want to enjoy ideally 8 hours of sleep here and start the day refreshed in the morning.
-To achieve this restful effect, it’s advisable not to clutter the bedroom with too many things and to keep the decor more minimalist.
-But don’t worry, minimalist doesn’t have to mean sparse and uncomfortable; it can still create a cozy atmosphere.
-Our 7 tips for a minimalist bedroom reveal how to achieve this.
+Undoubtedly, the bedroom should be a place of peace and relaxation.
+After all, we ideally want to enjoy 8 hours of sleep here and start the day refreshed.
+To maintain this restful effect, it’s advisable not to clutter the bedroom with too many things and to keep the furnishings minimalistic.
+But don’t worry, minimalistic doesn’t have to mean sparse and uncomfortable; it can still create a cozy atmosphere.
+Our 7 tips for a minimally furnished bedroom explain exactly how to achieve this.

 Tip 1: Banish Too Many (Unnecessary) Items

-The first step in setting up a minimalist bedroom is to focus on the overall impression.
-If a sea of items that don’t really belong or aren’t needed catches your eye at first glance, it’s high time to banish them for good.
-We’re talking about too much unnecessary decoration, a long-read book, or old dishes that never make their way back to the kitchen.
-The rule of thumb in minimalism is: too many things lead to too much distraction.
+The first step in setting up a minimally furnished bedroom is to focus on the overall impression.
+If at first glance you notice a sea of items that don’t really belong here or aren’t truly needed, it’s high time to banish them for good.
+This includes excessive decoration, a long-read book, or old dishes that never made it back to the kitchen.
+The rule of thumb in minimalism is: too many things cause too much distraction.
 And that’s exactly what you don’t need in the bedroom.
-So get rid of anything that leads to a chaotic look and unnecessary sensory overload.
+So, get rid of anything that leads to a chaotic look and unnecessary sensory overload.

 Tip 2: Good Sleep in a Simple Bed

-Once all the clutter is cleared, it’s time to focus on the essentials—the furniture.
-Starting with the bed, in a minimalist bedroom, make sure not to choose a model with too many unnecessary functions or details.
-The plush headboard of a box spring bed may be practical and comfortable, but do you also need the matching, equally padded frame?
+Once all the clutter is cleared, it’s time to focus on the essentials, the furniture.
+Starting with the bed, in a minimally furnished bedroom, make sure not to choose a model with too many unnecessary functions or details.
+The plush headboard of a box spring bed may be practical and comfortable, but does it also need the matching, equally padded frame?
 Hardly—a simpler model will do.
 The same goes for a footboard and various adjustable features that can be configured via remote control.
 Here, too, the real necessity in everyday life should be critically questioned.
-If you focus on a bed with a design and function that is clearly reduced, it will also lead to full sleep comfort.
-A version that is more narrow than bulky and characterized by clean lines rather than ornate details is generally the better choice for a minimalist bedroom.
+By choosing a bed with a design and function that is clearly reduced, you will also achieve full sleeping comfort.
+A model that is more narrow than bulky and characterized by clean lines rather than ornate details is generally a better choice for a minimalist bedroom.

-Tip 3: Clothes Rack or Closet?
+Tip 3: Clothes Rack or Wardrobe?
 A Matter of Possessions!

 A bedroom inspired by minimalism cannot do without a tidy look and order.
 The right storage furniture is essential.
-Various closet models offer closed, partially closed, or open solutions like a clothes rack.
-The latter is especially recommended if your clothing collection has already been significantly reduced and the rack doesn’t overflow.
-Otherwise, the idea is good, but the implementation is not in line with the minimalist concept.
-A closet or two dressers are better suited, but not too many pieces of furniture should move into the bedroom, as that would also miss the core idea.
+Various wardrobe models offer closed, partially closed, or open solutions like a clothes rack.
+The latter is particularly recommended if your clothing collection has already been significantly reduced and the rack doesn’t overflow.
+Otherwise, the basic idea is good, but the implementation is not in line with the minimalist concept.
+A wardrobe or two dressers are better suited, but not too many pieces of furniture should move into the bedroom, as that would also miss the core idea.
 After all, the philosophy of minimalism is closely tied to the question of the amount of one’s (textile) possessions.
-If necessary, a thorough decluttering should be done before setting up.
+If necessary, a thorough decluttering is required before setting up.

 Tip 4: Choose Additional Furniture Carefully

-When searching for additional furniture pieces, proceed with care.
-A nightstand that gets lost in too many details and a bulky form and size is rather unsuitable for a minimalist bedroom.
+When searching for additional furniture, proceed with care.
+A nightstand that gets lost in too many details and a bulky form and size is rather unsuitable for a minimally furnished bedroom.
 A simple model is advisable here.
 If you only need to place a few items, opt for a simple wall shelf or console.
-During the pandemic, many households reluctantly brought the home office into their own four walls.
-The bedroom was often chosen as a place of peace, which was a rather counterproductive decision.
-Desks, technical devices, work materials, and countless cables are pure poison for a room of rest, as the bedroom is meant to be.
+During the pandemic, many households reluctantly brought the home office into their homes.
+The bedroom was often chosen as a place of peace, which was a counterproductive decision.
+Desks, technical devices, work utensils, and countless cables are pure poison for a room of rest, as the bedroom is intended to be.

-Also interesting: How to Decorate a Bedroom in Industrial Style
+Also interesting: How to Furnish a Bedroom in Industrial Style

 Tip 5: Find Storage, Create Storage

-A minimalist bedroom thrives on order.
+A minimally furnished bedroom thrives on order.
 A chaotic look has no place here.
-In most households, however, the bedroom stores not only clothes but also items like bedding and sheets, jewelry and cosmetics, or suitcases and various seasonal items.
+In most households, however, the bedroom stores not only clothing but also items like bed linens, jewelry, cosmetics, suitcases, and various seasonal items.
 Why?
 To keep them out of guests’ sight.
-So good storage solutions are needed, and despite everything, as little possession as possible.
-In the case of the minimalist idea, hidden storage is especially recommended—on top of the closet, on hooks behind the door, in bed boxes, or special storage systems that can easily slide under the bed.
+Good storage solutions are needed, and despite everything, as little possession as possible.
+In the case of minimalism, hidden storage is recommended, such as on top of the wardrobe, on hooks behind the door, in bed boxes, or special storage systems that can easily slide under the bed.
 Many items can also be ideally stored in a simple chest, boxes, or baskets.

 Tip 6: Keep Colors Simple and Neutral

-The color scheme in a minimalist room should generally be more subdued.
-Neutral, calm colors like white or gray are ideal here, but they may seem cold and uncomfortable to some people.
-A soft pastel shade like mint appears much more lively.
+The color scheme in a minimally furnished room should generally be more subdued.
+Neutral, calm colors like white or gray are ideal here, but they may seem cold and uninviting to some.
+A soft pastel shade like mint is much more lively.
 However, colors like cream and sand bring even more warmth into the room.
-The color scheme should tend to be lighter rather than darker, as the latter can quickly appear restless and chaotic.
+The color scheme should generally be lighter rather than darker, as the latter can also quickly appear restless and chaotic.
 The minimalist look for the bedroom can also succeed with bold, more desaturated colors.
-However, the rest of the decor—in form and design—should be simple and understated, so relatively unobtrusive.
+However, the rest of the furnishings—in form and design—should be simple and understated.

 Also interesting: The Best and Worst Wall Colors for the Bedroom